cryptoGlance/cryptoGlance-web-app/README.md

 ### What is cryptoGlance?

 cryptoGlance is an open-source, self-hosted PHP webapp providing you with a glance at all of your crypto-currency components in one spot.
 Designed for large and small screens, you can easily monitor and control many aspects of your crypto/mining devices.
-There's also an <a href="https://play.google.com/store/apps/details?id=com.scar45.cryptoGlance" rel="external">Android companion app</a> which connects to your cryptoGlance installation remotely (it's much the same as using your mobile browser, but acts as a form of donation).

 ### Features: